-TERM DEFINITION 8.
-Senior Community Services Employment Program (SCSEP) 9.
-Employment and training activities under the Community Services Block Grant (CSBG) 10.
-Housing and Urban Development employment and training activities 11.
-Unemployment compensation programs 12.
-Activities under the Second Chance Act of 2007 13.
-Veterans job counseling, training and placement programs under Chapter 41 of Title 38, United States Code 14.
-Migrant and Seasonal Farmworkers 15.
-National Farmworker Jobs Program 16.
-Job Corps career and technical education for youth 17.
-YouthBuild education and job pathways 16.
+TERM DEFINITION Title IV of the Social Security Act (Temporary Assistance for Needy Families (TANF) programs) Senior Community Services Employment Program (SCSEP) Employment and training activities under the Community Services Block Grant (CSBG) Housing and Urban Development employment and training activities Unemployment compensation programs Activities under the Second Chance Act of 2007 Veterans job counseling, training and placement programs under Chapter 41 of Title 38, United States Code Migrant and Seasonal Farmworkers National Farmworker Jobs Program Job Corps career and technical education for youth YouthBuild education and job pathways 16.
+Service integration A combination of strategies to align and simplify access to one-stop center services and supports for employers, job seekers, and system customers with the goal of providing the best experience possible.
+Service integration may occur across entities delivering specific services or programs, across time as customer needs change, or both.
+16.17.
 Shared one-stop delivery system costs Additional, non-infrastructure, costs all required one-stop partners are required to pay to support the local service delivery system.
 These shared costs may include the cost of shared services authorized for an individual participant, such as intake and assessment costs, as well as shared costs of local board functions.
-17. Specialized center A center that meets the needs of a specific population, such as youth, veterans, or individuals with disabilities; key industry sectors or clusters.
+18. Situational partner Program partners that must make services available in comprehensive one-stop centers and share in the cost of maintaining the one-stop delivery system as agreed upon in the Memorandum of Understanding (MOU) when there is a designated provider of the program's services in the local area.
+Situational partners are not required to be a party to the MOU in each of the 22 local areas.
+The four situational partners in Illinois follow: National Farmworkers Jobs Program (NFJP) Housing and Urban Development Employment and Training Activities (HUD ETA) Job Corps.
+YouthBuild 17.19.
+Specialized center A center that meets the needs of a specific population, such as youth, veterans, or individuals with disabilities; key industry sectors or clusters.
 Specialized centers need not provide access to every required partner but should be knowledgeable about, and prepared to make referrals to, partners in the comprehensive or affiliate one-stop centers.
-Specialized centers must connect, physically or technologically, to a comprehensive center and any appropriate affiliate centers.
+Specialized centers must connect, physically or technologically, to a comprehensive center and any appropriate

+TERM DEFINITION affiliate centers.
 Specialized centers must share in infrastructure costs as negotiated and represented in the MOU.
 Note that Wagner-Peyser Employment Services provided by the Illinois Department of Employment Security may not serve as a stand-alone affiliate center and must be co-located with at least one or more other partners with the physical presence of combined staff more than 50 percent of the time the center is open.
-18. State one-stop infrastructure cost funding mechanism The method used to cover infrastructure costs of the comprehensive one-stop center(s) in a local area when required partners are unable to agree on how to share those costs.
+18,20.
+State one-stop infrastructure cost funding mechanism The method used to cover infrastructure costs of the comprehensive one-stop center(s) in a local area when required partners are unable to agree on how to share those costs.
 The amount that each required partner can contribute to one-stop infrastructure costs is capped under the State funding mechanism.
 Funding under the State infrastructure funding mechanism is available only to certified comprehensive one-stop centers in local areas that cannot reach agreement on an MOU at the end of a 30-day remediation period.